himanthroyal-ai/EDA_on_Titanic_dataset/README.md

 ## Conclusion

 In conclusion, this project explored the Titanic dataset, performed EDA, and built an ML model to predict whether a passenger on the Titanic would survive or not, also multiple models were compared and cross validated to find the best possible model.
-The ML model achieved an accuracy of 82%, which is a good prediction for this dataset.